 What is the Book of Luke About?

-Read this 3-minute introduction to help you find your bearings in the Bible story, and inspire you to read Luke!
+Read this 3-minute introduction to help you find your bearings in the Bible story, and be inspired to read Luke!

 Luke was a physician (Colossians 4:14) and a travel companion of the apostle Paul.
 He wrote this Gospel and its sequel, the book of Acts.